 21-12N: This material is an early developed exhaust valve material for diesel engines.
 This material has good oxidation resistance and The ability to vulcanize.
 However, due to its low metallographic porosity, the strength of the material is not very high.
 This material is being replaced by 21-4N.

 23-8N: This material is used on lead-free gasoline and diesel engines, which have good high temperature strength and good oxidation and sulfur corrosion resistance.
 This material is not suitable for leaded gasoline engines.

 VMS-638: This material is a low silicon alloy material that is strengthened by work hardening.
 This material is resistant to ablation and increases the life of the exhaust valve.

 For high-enhancement engines, there are some more expensive valve materials available abroad.

 (4) In order to improve the wear resistance of the end of the exhaust valve stem, the following two design methods can be used:

-a： body austenitic steel valve ：The valve rod end can be welded to harden the material.
-For example, at the valve rod end, the stellite 1 is welded, and the end surface hardness is increased to 50 HRC or more, and the valve cap can be omitted.
+a： body austenitic steel valve ：The valve rod end can be welded to harden the material (such as stellite).
+For example, at the valve rod end, the stellite 1 or stellite 6 is welded, and the end surface hardness is increased to 50 HRC or more, and the valve cap can be omitted.

 b： welding valve ：The valve stem is made of martensitic steel, and the head is made of austenitic steel.
 The two are combined by friction welding.
 This design can also reduce the cost of the valve.
 However, the austenitic steel at the weld at the maximum lift of the valve shall be at least 3 mm inside the conduit (see Figure 7-11).